JaredKeithAveritt/Semiconductor_lectures/Outline.md

 - Open floor for questions and discussion.
 - Provide additional resources for further reading and learning.

+---

-# fourth lecture, "Design and Manufacturing of Semiconductor Devices,"
+# Fourth lecture, "Design and Manufacturing of Semiconductor Devices"

 ### Slide 1: Introduction
 - Title: Design and Manufacturing of Semiconductor Devices